4undRaiser/NFT-Marketplace-tutorial/README.md

 Click on [this](https://github.com/4undRaiser/VintageNFTMarketplace) repo from your github.

-- Clone the repo to your computer.
+1. Clone the repo to your computer.
-- open the project from from vscode.
+2. Open the project from vscode.
-- Run `npm install` command to install all the dependencies required to run the app locally.
+3. Run `npm install` command to install all the dependencies required to run the app locally.

 ### Folder structure